ashwin2802/TOCL_DL2024/README.md

 **Note:**
 - Update the `path_to_similarity_matrix` variable in both scripts to point to the respective similarity matrix.
 Example paths are provided in the code.
-- Update the `path_to_opt_grouping` variable to include a placeholder `{}` for adapting the output file path with "min" or "max" to distinguish grouping by minimizing or maximizing the scores, respectively.
+- Update the `path_to_opt_grouping` variable to include a placeholder `{}` for adapting the output file path with "min" or "max" to distinguish grouping by minimizing or maximizing the similarity, respectively.

 ---